Symphony No. 1 (Tchaikovsky)

 Pyotr Ilyich Tchaikovsky wrote his Symphony No. 1 in G minor, Winter Daydreams (or Winter Dreams) (Зимние грёзы, Zimniye gryozy), Op.
 13, in 1866, just after he accepted a professorship at the Moscow Conservatory: it is the composer's earliest notable work.
-The composer's brother Modest claimed this work cost Tchaikovsky more labor and suffering than any of his other works.
-Even so, he remained fond of it, writing to his patroness Nadezhda von Meck in 1883 that "although it is in many ways very immature, yet fundamentally it has more substance and is better than any of my other more mature works."
-He dedicated the symphony to Nikolai Rubinstein.
+The composer's brother, Modest Ilyich Tchaikovsky, asserted that the symphony's creation from beginning to end cost his sibling more labor than any other works and even involved considerable suffering.
+Even so, he remained fond of it throughout his life.
+Tchaikovsky wrote to his patroness Nadezhda von Meck in 1883 that he believed, "although it is in many ways very immature," he still knows that "yet fundamentally it has more substance and is better than any of my other more mature works."